JeeWeetje/Codecamp2017/README.md

-# From device to actionable insights with the Azure IoT platform
+# From device to actionable insights with LoRa and Azure IoT platform
-## LoRa - Azure IoT Hands-on Lab
+## LoRa - Azure IoT Hands-on Lab / Workshop

 In this hands-on lab you will be creating the complete chain from configuring, to bridging the cap between the connectivity providers clouds and the Microsoft Azure IoT platform, creating actionable insights on the Microsoft Azure IoT platform and sending commands all the way back to the device.
 This includes assembling hardware, configuring hardware and software and coding the missing logic to a complete IoT solution.